'Barbarian!' Aussie tourist charged after moped ride through Pompeii

 Tourist vehicles are banned from the 2,000-year-old site, a once-bustling Roman settlement that was destroyed in a volcanic eruption in 79 AD.

-The incident happened on Wednesday, and police say the 33-year-old tourist has been charged with "unauthrised access."
+The incident happened on Wednesday, and police say the 33-year-old tourist has been charged with "unauthorised access."

 "No danger was posed to the visitors or the site at any moment.
 The incident ended after only a few minutes thanks to the archaeological park's efficient patrol service," police said in a statement.